webforj/webforj-documentation/docs/ui/web-components/EventOptions.md

 <JavadocLink type="engine" location="org/dwcj/component/element/event/ElementEventOptions" top='true'/>

-`ElementEventOptions` is a versatile DWCj tool designed to encapsulate and manage configuration settings for `Element` events within DWCj applications.
+`ElementEventOptions` is a versatile Webforj tool designed to encapsulate and manage configuration settings for `Element` events within Webforj applications.
 As a container for various options, it allows developers to precisely dictate how events associated with elements should be processed.

 ## Event Data